Hilton, Ontario

+History

+St. Joseph Island was originally Ojibway territory.
+In 1798, the Ojibway signed a treaty and sold the island to the British.
+By the late 1830s, Major William Rains had obtained a charter to colonize the island, and established Milford Haven (named after a seaside resort in Wales near Rains' hometown), complete with a store and saw mill in the southeast of the island.

+In 1883, Hilton Township was incorporated.
+In 1923, the Village of Hilton Beach was incorporated to form a separate municipality from the township.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Hilton had a population of 382 living in 162 of its 335 total private dwellings, a change of from its 2016 population of 307.
 With a land area of 114.77 km2, it had a population density of in 2021.